-Sensitivity testing was conducted as part of the March 31, 2014 annual impairment test of goodwill and indefinite life intangible assets.
-The sensitivity testing includes assessing the impact that reasonably possible declines in growth rates and increases in the discount rate would have on the recoverable amounts of the CGUs, with other assumptions being held constant.
+Sensitivity testing was conducted as part of the annual impairment test of goodwill and indefinite life intangible assets.
+The sensitivity testing includes assessing the impact that reasonably possible declines in revenue estimates for the 12-month period ending on March 31, 2016 and declines in growth rates after that period and increases in the discount rates would have on the recoverable amounts of the CGUs, with other assumptions being held constant.